Do you have a good relationship with your parents?

 You have a choice now.
 You can change your position.

 If you feel guilty about abandoning your parents, you can ask your relatives to intervene and check on them.
-Someone who is of similar age as your parents such as your parents’ siblings or their friends would be better at persuading your parents to seek help from a mental therapist.
+Someone who is of similar age to your parents such as your parents’ siblings or their friends would be better at persuading your parents to seek help from a mental therapist.
 It’s more difficult for you to persuade your parents because most parents believe they are the ones who are supposed to teach their children, not the other way round.

 So it’s better for you to leave them and solicit help from another person.